 However, you do need to formally register as self employed with HMRC, and assume responsibility to pay your own income tax and National Insurance liabilities.

-Here are the steps you must take to get started as a sole trader:
+Here are the steps you must take to get started as a self employed sole trader:

 Pick a business name